velvia/links/rust.md

 ### SIMD

+SIMD in Rust has progressed much in the last few years.
+While `std::simd` is still not stable (as of Sept 2025), there are multiple crates with stable Rust support for SIMD primitives.

+* [wide](https://docs.rs/wide/0.7.33/wide/) - great support, both ARM NEON and Intel, though this crate actually doesn't have the widest types, like only u64x4.
+* [simd_aligned](https://crates.io/crates/simd_aligned) and [simd_aligned_rust](https://github.com/ralfbiedert/simd_aligned_rust) - work with SIMD and packed_simd using vectors and matrices which have guaranteed alignment.
+Uses wide underneath, with EASY API access to raw SIMD types.
+* [pulp](https://docs.rs/pulp/latest/pulp/#traits) - both auto and manual vectorization with runtime dispatch
+* [rten-simd](https://docs.rs/rten-simd/0.21.0/rten_simd) - Another stable Rust SIMD crate, must implement a SimdOp trait
+* [faster](https://github.com/AdamNiederer/faster) - "SIMD for Humans" -- probably my favorite one, very high level translation of numeric map loops into SIMD.  x86 support only, no ARM.
+Best for working with regular slices and iterators.
+* [aligned-vec](https://crates.io/crates/aligned-vec) - AVec type, like Vec but with specified alignment
+* [safe-arch](https://crates.io/crates/safe_arch) - Not a cross-platform nor end user crate, more like slightly easier to use/read intrinsics but still architecture dependent versions of stuff in arch::*...

+More specialized SIMD libraries, more for math/linear algebra:
+* [nalgebra](https://nalgebra.rs) - Linear algebra/matrix library with SIMD support, sparse matrix support even
+* [faer](https://crates.io/crates/faer) - Another SIMD enabled linear algebra/matrix library
+* [simdly](https://crates.io/crates/simdly) - SIMD crate for math ops like cos, etc.

+Not SIMD, but still useful:
+* [ndarray](https://docs.rs/ndarray/0.16.1/ndarray/) - optimal memory layout multi-dimensional arrays, with parallelization

+---- Older stuff ----

 There is this great article on [Towards fearless SIMD](https://raphlinus.github.io/rust/simd/2018/10/19/fearless-simd.html), about why SIMD is hard, and how to make it easier.
 Along with pointers to many interesting crates doing SIMD.
 (There is a built in crate, `std::simd` but it is really lacking) (However, [packed_simd](https://crates.io/crates/packed_simd) will soon be merged into it)

 Another great article: [learning simd with rust by finding planets](https://medium.com/@razican/learning-simd-with-rust-by-finding-planets-b85ccfb724c3) is great too. simd is really about parallelism.  it is better to do multiple operations in a parallel (vertical) fashion, vector on vector, than to do horizontal operations where the different components of a wide register depend on one another.

-* [ssimd](https://crates.io/crates/ssimd) - an effort to bring std::simd/packed_simd to Rust stable, with auto vectorization (meaning auto detect and implement code paths and fallbacks for when SIMD not available!)
-* [faster](https://github.com/AdamNiederer/faster) - "SIMD for Humans" -- probably my favorite one, very high level translation of numeric map loops into SIMD
 * [fearless_simd](https://github.com/raphlinus/fearless_simd), the blog post author's crate.
 Runtime CPU detection and use of the most optimal code, no need for unsafe, but only focused on f32.
 * [SIMDeez](https://github.com/jackmott/simdeez) - abstracts intrinsic SIMD instructions over different instruction sets & vector widths, runtime detection
-* [simd_aligned](https://crates.io/crates/simd_aligned) and [simd_aligned_rust](https://github.com/ralfbiedert/simd_aligned_rust) - work with SIMD and packed_simd using vectors which have guaranteed alignment
 * [aligned](https://docs.rs/aligned/0.3.2/aligned/) - newtype with byte alignment, for stack or heap!

 * https://www.rustsim.org/blog/2020/03/23/simd-aosoa-in-nalgebra/